morganstanley/hobbes/doc/en/index.rst

 The target user base is the development and production management teams responsible for building and maintaining these processes in production.
 As such, Hobbes is *obsessively* pragmatic: the vast majority of design choices are aimed at fulfilling these needs.

 Perhaps most surprisingly, Hobbes is a variant of the pure-functional programming language *Haskell*.
-The following is an example of some Hobbes code from a production system:
+The following is an example of some Hobbes code from a production system at Morgan Stanley:

 .. code-block:: haskell